Masonry Hall, Maurerhalle, Hermann Baur, Basel, Swiss brutalism, © Karin Bürki/Heartbrut. Explore more on Heartbrut.com

 Concrete origami

-What happens when Bauhaus ideals, béton brut aesthetics and Swiss engineering combine to build a workshop for masonry apprentices in postwar Basel?
+What happens when Bauhaus ideals, béton brut aesthetics and Swiss engineering meet to create a workshop for apprentice bricklayers in post-war Basel?

-Answer: probably one of the most elegant concrete origami in the world.
-If beauty is reduction, the architects serve it up here: concrete folds, glass fronts and plenty of air form a plain shed in the size of a church hall (the folded roof spans over 30 metres!).
-The result is a timeless piece of brutally pure brilliance.
-Today, Masonry Hall doubles as a lecture hall and multi-purpose space.
-From their accurately lined-up desks, students can enjoy the play of light on the concrete expanse or ponder about the whistling sound hot concrete makes when you spill a cold drink on it.
+Today, the Maurerhalle is used as a lecture hall and multifunctional space.
+From their accurately lined-up desks, students can enjoy the play of light on the concrete expanse or ponder on the whistling sound hot concrete makes when you spill a cold drink on it.

 Masonry Hall, Maurerhalle, Hermann Baur, Basel, Swiss brutalism, © Karin Bürki/Heartbrut.
 Explore more on Heartbrut.com